IBM/aidc-samples/README.md

 We sort the models by the best performance (average number of points per decision).
 Suprisingly, it may not be the most accurate models which perform best - this is due the fact that human can fill the uncertainty of the models.

-In the next steps we will compare the models, and apply more complex `cost model`.
+In the next steps we will compare the models, and apply more complex `performance model`.
 We can use the attributes of the model, to calculate the impact of each outcome, for example:
 ```
 # If Risk, we dont gain anything